Asset Lift Lending

 Yes, New Investors Can Get Hard Money Financing

 That is why first-time borrowers often misunderstand the question.
 The real issue is not 'can I get a hard money loan with no experience?'
-The real issue is whether the first file is structured conservatively enough that the lender can get comfortable without prior project history.
+It is whether the first file is structured conservatively enough that the lender can get comfortable without prior project history.

 For newer borrowers, lenders usually spend more time on five things: cash to close, reserves, contractor quality, realism of the rehab budget, and the credibility of the exit.
-A first-time borrower asking for maximum leverage on a thin-margin flip is far less attractive than a first-time borrower bringing solid cash equity into a straightforward cosmetic project.
+Here is how each one works in practice.

-The property itself also matters more.
+The property itself.
 Clean comps, a believable resale path, and a neighborhood with broad buyer demand can offset a surprising amount of borrower inexperience.
-A speculative property in a thin market usually cannot.
+A single-family home in a suburban neighborhood with 15 comparable sales in the last quarter is inherently easier to underwrite than a mixed-use property in a thin market with two comps from last year.

 How to Make a First Deal Look Financeable